Last Glacial Maximum: Pacific Ocean

+Low sea surface temperature (SST) and sea surface salinity (SSS) in the East China Sea during the LGM suggests the Kuroshio Current was reduced in strength relative to the present.
 Abyssal Pacific overturning was weaker during the LGM than in the present day, although it was temporarily stronger during some intervals of ice sheet retreat.
+The El Niño–Southern Oscillation (ENSO) was strong during the LGM.
 Evidence suggests that the Peruvian Oxygen Minimum Zone in the eastern Pacific was weaker than it is in the present day, likely as a result of increased oxygen concentrations in seawater permitted by cooler ocean water temperatures, though it was similar in spatial extent.

 The outflow of North Pacific Intermediate Water through the Tasman Sea was stronger during the LGM.